salahadawi/mario-AI/README.md

 * Move right

-* Move right and press A
+* Move right and jump

-* Move right and press B
+* Move right and run

-* Move right and press A and B
+* Move right, run and jump

-A button jumps, B button makes Mario run instead of walk.

 I decided to not allow the agent to move left, as this would almost never be beneficial and only result in longer learning times.